 - Southeast Asia (Chiang Mai, Bangkok, Da Nang, Bali, KL) — Lowest costs ($800–$1,300/month), largest nomad communities, tropical climate.
 Best for budget-maximizing and first-time nomads.

 - Europe (Lisbon, Barcelona, Berlin, Budapest, Prague) — Higher costs ($1,400–$2,500/month) but stronger infrastructure, healthcare, and visa pathways.
 Best for those wanting long-term stability.
+For a city-specific deep-dive, see our Berlin digital nomad guide for 2026.

 - Latin America (Medellín, Mexico City, Buenos Aires) — Mid-range costs ($1,000–$1,200/month), Americas-friendly time zones, rich culture.
 Best for US-based remote workers and Spanish learners.